MME-Connections/wifi-hotspot/README.md

 ```

-### Modify configuration in CoovaChilli and in the captive portal login page
+### Modify configuration in CoovaChilli and in the hotspot-login

 Edit /etc/chilli/config.